dillydill123/inventory-setups/README.md

 ![Update Slot from Search](readme_images_and_gifs/update_slot_from_search.gif)

-There is an option to update all occurrences of an item with a new item via container or search
+There is an option to update all occurrences of an item with a new item via container or search.
+This will update **ALL** setups which contain this item.

+This is useful if you want to "upgrade" an item.
+For example, if you recently got an Infernal Cape, you can replace all instances of your Fire Cape in all setups to the Infernal Cape with this feature.

+To access this feature, SHIFT + Right Click an inventory or equipment slot and select one of the two options.

 ![Update All from Inventory Or Search](readme_images_and_gifs/update_item_in_all_setups.gif)